mcellteam/cellblender_tutorials/surface_classes.rst

 If you watched the previous video tutorial, you can skip ahead to :ref:`surf_class_rxns_mdl`.

 We need to make a few more changes to our Blender model to complete the next section (:ref:`surf_class_rxns_mdl`).
-We're picking up where we left off in :ref:`surf_class_vm_mod_mesh`.
+We're picking up where we left off at the end of :ref:`surf_class_vm_mod_mesh`.
 In fact, the instructions will be very similar, aside from a few minor changes.

 While still in **Object Mode**, hit **Shift-a**, select **Plane**, and **Enter** to confirm.
 Hit the **Object** button on the **Properties** Editor.
 Under the **Surface Regions** panel, hit **+**.